-My own gardens have ranged from tiny (the now-iconic 66 square feet!) to roomy (1,000 square feet).
-They have seen morning sun, all-day blazing rooftop sun, deep shade, building shade, and lead in the soil.
-They have thrived, and I survived.
+My gardens have ranged from the first, tiny 66 square feet that inspired this blog and my first book, to a roomy 1,000 square feet.
+They have seen morning sun, all-day blazing rooftop sun, wind, deep shade, building shade, and lead in the soil.
+They have thrived.
 Gardening is exhilarating, never dull, and always therapeutic.

-When designing gardens for others, my personal and professional experience give me the insight and perspective to ask the right questions and to give informed answers.
+When designing gardens for others, my personal and professional experience give me the insight and perspective to ask the right questions, to give informed answers, and to manage expectations.
 I know what plants work where.
-I don't know everything.
+I don't know everything!
 That's not possible.
 Every garden situation is truly unique and the garden itself is usually the best teacher.
-There will be failures, and they will be instructive!
+There will be failures, and they will be instructive.

 Cosmopolitan flower gardens, native woodland courtyards, and pollinator-friendly plantings, are all city possibilities.